OpenTermsArchive/contrib-versions/Instagr/Privacy Policy.md

-INSTAGRAM We are updating our privacy policy
+Privacy Policy Important Update

+In September 2012, we announced that Instagram had been acquired by Facebook.
+We knew that by teaming up with Facebook, we could build a better Instagram for you.
+Since then, we've been collaborating with Facebook's team on ways to do just that.
+As part of our new collaboration, we've learned that by being able to share insights and information with each other, we can build better experiences for our users.

+We're updating our Privacy Policy to highlight this new collaboration, but we want to make sure you understand that you still have control over who sees your photos.
+You still get to choose who can see your Instagram photos, and you still get to choose whether you post your photos on Facebook.
+So while we're looking forward to working closely with Facebook to build better experiences, we aren't changing the core features of the app that you've come to know and love.

-**Note:** Our updated Privacy Policy will be effective on January 19, 2013.
+Our new Privacy Policy is effective on January 19, 2013.
+To learn about how we treat information collected prior to January 19, 2013, please click here.

-Privacy Policy "Snapshot"

-We created this quick "snapshot" to give you a head start on understanding our information collection and use practices.
-It is important that you read our full Privacy Policy for the full explanation of our privacy practices, including about how your information is shared and how you can control and access your information.

-We receive information that:

-*   you provide when you register for and set up an account
-*   you post or content you share on Instagram
-*   you allow us to collect when you use certain Instagram features
-*   you allow social media services to share with us
-*   we get from seeing how you use Instagram
-*   we get from communicating with you
-*   we get from cookies and other technology
-*   Learn more in our Privacy Policy

-We use this information to:

-*   provide Instagram features and services to you
-*   manage and improve the Instagram website, app and services
-*   analyze how you use Instagram
-*   provide you with information
-*   diagnose technical problems and maintain security
-*   provide you with marketing that is relevant to you
-*   Learn more in our Privacy Policy

-We share this information with:

-*   other Instagram users where you allow information to be public
-*   social media services you tell us to share information with
-*   people who help us provide Instagram to you
-*   business partners, which may include advertising partners
-*   businesses that are legally part of the same group of companies that Instagram is part of, or that become part of the same group
-*   outside parties to comply with the law and legal obligations
-*   Learn more in our Privacy Policy

-We store information:

-*   primarily in the United States, but may also use other locations around the world
-*   Learn more in our Privacy Policy

 **Privacy Policy**

-Effective date: August 30, 2012.
+Effective date: January 19, 2013

 Welcome to Instagram ("Instagram," "we," "us" or "our").
 Instagram provides a fast, beautiful and fun way for you to share media through our content-sharing platform.
 Just snap a photo, choose a filter to transform the look and feel, add comments (if you like) and share!

-*   Our Privacy Policy explains how we collect, use, share and protect information in relation to our mobile services, web site, and any software provided on or in connection with Instagram services (collectively, the "**Service**"), and your choices about the collection and use of your information.
+*   Our Privacy Policy explains how we and some of the companies we work with collect, use, share and protect information in relation to our mobile services, web site, and any software provided on or in connection with Instagram services (collectively, the "**Service**"), and your choices about the collection and use of your information.
 *   By using our Service you understand and agree that we are providing a platform for you to post content, including photos, comments and other materials ("**User Content**"), to the Service and to share User Content publicly.
 This means that other Users may search for, see, use, or share any of your User Content that you make publicly available through the Service, consistent with the terms and conditions of this Privacy Policy and our Terms of Use (which can be found at http://instagram.com/legal/terms).
 *   Our Policy applies to all visitors, users, and others who access the Service ("**Users**").